With SlideRoom, you can set up manual and automated data transfers compatible with Slate. You can import:

 Once this integration is created, it becomes an available delivery option when exporting your files.

 When the files are delivered, Slate can access and import them into your account.
 You can match PDF files to your records in Slate based on the file name generated.
-SlideRoom provides several file naming options. so reach out to your Account Manager if you need to customize the file naming structure.
+SlideRoom provides several file naming options. so reach out to a member of your account team if you need to customize the file naming structure.

 Automating Data Transfers to Slate

 SlideRoom allows you to set up automated exports using the Export Scheduler.
 This allows you to set the time, frequency, and destination of your desired exports.

 Once the data is delivered to Slate, it can be automatically imported to your Slate account.